 In the world, I told you there would be unbelievable trouble and sorrow.
 The good news is knowing my love; you can learn to walk hand-in-hand with me through your grief.
 Grief and love are lifetime companions that bring meaning and purpose to your life.
 Where there are sadness and death, there is also life and hope rooted there.
 (My Comfort)

 There is no pattern or a specific way to work through your grief.
 Loss is a collective lifelong experience for everyone.
-My love never lessens the pain, of the suffering, but my resurrection power provides you the hope to endure it.
+My love never lessens the pain of the suffering, but my resurrection power provides the hope to endure it.